Psoriasis

 1. Balasana (Child’s Pose)

-• Calms the mind and relieves stress, a major psoriasis trigger.
+• Calms the mind and relieves stress.

 • Enhances blood flow to the skin.

-2. Bhujangasana (Cobra Pose)
+1. Bhujangasana (Cobra Pose)

-• Improves circulation and boosts immunity.
+• Improves circulation and supports immunity.

-• Stimulates digestive organs, helping detoxify the body.
+• Stimulates digestive organs, aiding detoxification.

-3. Adho Mukha Svanasana (Downward-Facing Dog)
+1. Adho Mukha Svanasana (Downward-Facing Dog)

 • Increases blood flow to the brain and skin.

-• Enhances flexibility and reduces tension.
+• Enhances flexibility and reduces muscular tension.

-4. Tadasana (Mountain Pose)
+1. Tadasana (Mountain Pose)

-• Improves posture and promotes balance.
+• Improves posture and promotes physical balance.

 • Encourages mindful breathing and relaxation.

-5. Paschimottanasana (Seated Forward Bend)
+1. Paschimottanasana (Seated Forward Bend)

 • Calms the nervous system.

-• Aids digestion and reduces anxiety.
+• Supports digestion and helps reduce anxiety.

-6. Vrikshasana (Tree Pose)
+1. Vrikshasana (Tree Pose)

-• Builds mental focus and emotional balance.
+• Builds mental focus and emotional stability.

-7. Setu Bandhasana (Bridge Pose)
+1. Setu Bandhasana (Bridge Pose)

 • Opens the chest and improves circulation.

-8. Shavasana (Corpse Pose)
+1. Shavasana (Corpse Pose)

-• Supports overall healing and recovery.
+• Supports overall recovery and well-being.

 🌿 Why Choose Homeopathy?

-At Spiritual Homeopathy, we are deeply committed to helping you achieve true wellness—physically, emotionally, and spiritually.
-Our mission is to provide compassionate, individualized care using time-tested homeopathic principles and modern clinical insight.
+At Spiritual Homeopathy Clinic, we are committed to helping patients achieve balanceβ€”physically, emotionally, and mentally.
+Our mission is to provide compassionate, individualized care using classical homeopathic principles combined with modern clinical insight.

-🔍 Our Treatment Process
+πŸ” Our Treatment Process

 🩺 1.
 In-Depth Consultation

-💊 2.
+πŸ’Š 2.
 Holistic Remedies

-🔄 3.
+πŸ”„ 3.
 Ongoing Support & Follow-Up

 1. What is psoriasis?